 Isaiah 61:1-4, KJV

 Feeling attacked today!
 My entire family awoke with some sort of physical ailment, my husband’s the most serious.
 What is it about our family that makes the enemy is so oppressive?
 Is that I’m talking to you?
 Is it that we are taking a stand against his demonic forces?
 Is he that threatened by hope, by you readers turning your own pages!?

-Today is hard, but you, Lord, give me enough to be present with my husband and children.
+Today is hard, but you, Lord give me enough to be present with my husband and children.
 To comfort them, to bind their wounds, and offer hope to those plagued by darkness.
-There is a declaration, a painting, war that needs ended, and a soul that needs hope.
+There is a declaration that needs to be spoken, a painting that needs its artist, a war against Satan’s forces that needs to be won by an army that won’t quit, and a soul that needs hope when all seems lost.
 You, reader, are that person.
 Keep turning your page.